BradleyA/pi-display/README.md

 This repository contains shell scripts and python for RaspBerry Pi display project.
 The displays are Pimoroni Blinkt, Scroll-pHAT, and Scroll-pHAT-HD connected to Raspberry Pi 3 using Triple GPIO Multiplexing Expansion Board.

+#### If you like this repository, select in the upper-right corner, star, thank you.

  <img id="image_respberry_scroll-phat" src="images/IMG_3247.JPG" width="450" >

 ----> ![Click this link, then click 'view raw' to see board running](images/IMG_3246.MOV)

-#### WARNING: These instructions are incomplete.
-Consider them as notes quickly drafted on a napkin rather than proper documentation!

-#### If you like this repository, select in the upper-right corner, star, thank you.

  * [scrollphat](https://github.com/BradleyA/pi-display/tree/master/scrollphat)
  * [scrollphathd](https://github.com/BradleyA/pi-display/tree/master/scrollphathd)
  * [blinkt](https://github.com/BradleyA/pi-display-board/tree/master/blinkt)

-### Architecture
+## Architecture

 <img id="pi-display architecture" src="images/pi-display-architecture.png" width="900" >

 <img id="image_respberry_setup" src="images/IMG_2803.JPG" width="450" >

+#### WARNING: These instructions below are incomplete.
+Consider them as notes quickly drafted on a napkin rather than proper documentation!
 I need to get this to work and completed then some cleanup before it is shareable and documented . . .

 ## Install